whatmakeart/whatmakeart.github.io/content/digital-fabrication/laser-cutting/laser-cut-joints.md

 Threaded inserts are more involved to install but make a durable attachment point that can be used multiple times.

-## Compliant Joints
+## Compliant Joints and Mechanisms

 Compliant joints take advantage of the natural flexibility of materials.
 Joints that snap into place after bending out of the way are an example of compliant joints.
+A [living hinge](./laser-cut-living-hinge.md) is an example of a compliant mechanism.

 ## Designing Joints for Clear Assembly by User